Pranjal1045/Demo/README.md

 # Demo
-this is a demo for git &amp; github
+this is a demo for git &amp; github.